BolunDai0216/FR3Setup/fr3_ros_workflow/INSTALLATION.md

 cmake --build .
 cpack -G DEB
 ```

 finally, install the library:

 ```bash
 cpack -G DEB
 sudo dpkg -i libfranka*.deb
 ```

 ## Installing franka_ros

 We assume that ROS Noetic has already been installed.
 If not, follow through the steps [here](http://wiki.ros.org/noetic/Installation/Ubuntu) to install it.
-Then we need to add a catkin workspace:
+Then, we need to add a catkin workspace:

 ```bash
 cd ${FRANKA_WS}